raspberrypilearning/sense-hat-puzzle-box/en/step_6.md

 The lock will work as follows:

 - Choose a target temperature close to the current temperature
-- Display a clue as to whether the Sense HAT is too cold or too hot compared to the target temperature
+- Display a colour clue as to whether the Sense HAT is too cold or too hot compared to the target temperature
 - Continually check the current temperature against the target temperature
 - When the target temperature is reached, display the unlocked graphic

 The list above roughly describes the program you're going to write and is called an **algorithm** or a set of instructions.

+### Create the lock

 + In the **locks** section, create a variable called `current_temp` and assign it the value of a reading from the Sense HAT to find the current temperature.

+Take a look at this information to find out how to take a temperature reading, and add the one line of code you need to your program.

 [[[rpi-sensehat-temperature]]]